19 Career Options After Learning Japanese

 The local language would be the internal medium of internal communication.
 There sure is an advantage for those who speak Japanese well.

-It would also increase the scope of growth opportunities and reduce the contact gap between the headquarters and the branch office.
+It would also expand growth opportunities and reduce the communication gap between the headquarters and the branch office.

-Further, career prospects for Japanese exist in the economy of Japan and the job market.
+Furthermore, career prospects for Japanese people exist in the Japanese economy and job market.

 You will see that an international job market would have opened up for you.
 This is because recruiters will look for people who speak both Japanese and English.